 Organizational roles and structure are different for all organizations and are determined by management and the governing body.
 The challenge for most organizations is how to apply this model to their own needs and priorities.
 Remember this model is not a legal requirement for most organizations but should be modified to fit your particular needs.

 Mark’s tip #2: Functions, teams, and individuals may have responsibilities that include both first and second line roles.

 The first and second line roles depend on a number of factors such as size, complexity, threat landscape and risk profile of the organization, to name a few.
 You may have as many reporting lines between management and the governing body as required.
 Direction and oversight of second line roles may be independent from first line roles to have a degree of distinction or separation.
 Additionally, second line roles at senior levels may also have accountability and reporting lines to the governing body.
 For some organizations, there are statutory requirements for these types of arrangements.
 Therefore, I suggest making sure you understand what these requirements are before designing your model to fit your needs.

 Regardless of how you adopt this model, governing bodies and management should clearly identify and communicate the expectations on the activities shared among the groups in order to manage the risks and controls.

-Each line should be supported by appropriate policies, roles and communication channels with other lines of defense.
+Mark’s tip #3: Each line of defense should be supported by appropriate policies, roles and communication channels with other lines of defense.

-There should be a proper coordination among the lines.
+There should be a proper coordination among the lines of defense.
 Risk and control functions may operate in different areas and should appropriately share information about risks that could affect the enterprise.
 Do not compromise these!
 There is a reason for the separation between these three lines or perspectives.
 Failure to identify these separations causes confusion, loss of control and creates more vulnerabilities.

 As always, your comments and suggestions are welcome.